IamSTEINI/neko-noodles/README.md

 - Astar2D grid movement npcs
 - DUMPLINGS!!!
+- Bank to go in debt and Casino
 - Cats stuck somewhere
 - More music and sound effects for actions
 - More into cat theme, paw print decor